Manly Dam Walk

 At the first intersection, not too far from the start of the track, you need to turn right which follows the Nature Trail and Wildflower Walk.
 This first section of the Manly Dam walk is actually the hardest with some very steep parts.

-Take your time to read the information boards along the way about the local flora and fauna and Aboriginal heritage.
+Take a moment to read the information boards along the way about the local flora and fauna and Aboriginal heritage.

 As you continue your walk around the lake, you will reach the wetlands that were artificially created by the damming of the creek.
 Now they form part of a very important local ecosystem.